 How Do You fall On A Snowboard?

-There’s multiple ways you fall on a snowboard, some are good (we’re going to go over those) and others are very bad.
+There are multiple ways you fall on a snowboard, some are good (we’re going to go over those) Some are good, but most of them are very bad and can cause injury.
 When you don’t fall correctly, it’ll make you have a bad day.

 Typically the worst injuries snowboarders can face involve their head.
-This usually stems from clipping the wrong edge and this flings them downhill at a high speed.
+This usually stems from clipping the wrong edge and this flings them down at a high speed.

 It’s really painful…don’t do that.

 If you’re a little confused and are worried about catching the wrong edge.
-Go back and first read my article on this topic called proper snowboarding stance.
+Go back and first read my article on a topic called proper snowboarding stance.

 Another way snowboarders can fall is by faceplanting.
-There isn’t much to say about this, it’s self explanatory, and I’ll go over ways to dodge this issue below.
+There isn’t much to say about this, it’s self-explanatory, and I’ll go over different ways to dodge this below.

-Probably the best way to fall when snowboarding is landing on your butt.
-Especially when you’re on a groomed run.
-When learning how to fall I stress this to my classes.
-It’s much better to land on your butt than on your head.
+The best way to fall when snowboarding is landing on your butt.
+I stress this in all of my classes, it’s much better to land on your butt than on your head.